tnmercer/unbrokenToken/README.md

 # Unbroken Token (UBT)

+Unbroken Token (UBT) is an ERC-20 token created with Solidity on Remix IDE and tested using Ganache and MetaMask.

+Implementation is through Streamlit.

-Unbroken Token (UBT) is an ERC-20 token created with Solidity and Remix and tested using Ganache.
-The purpose of this project is to allow users to purchase a bond-like token that pays out on a monthly basis.
-The funds raised from the crowdsale are collected into a single wallet and staked with the earnings paid out to UBT holders.
+The purpose of this token is to allow users to purchase a bond-like token that maintains value and pays out earnings on a monthly basis.

----

-## Summary

-New token creation
-* Solidity & remix
-* Hardcode initial supply, name and code

-ICO
-* Explore different launch strategies
-    * Launch price graduates by batch
-    * Launch price graduates by time

-Streamlit App
-* Countdown?
-* Pool size display?
-* Purchase and sale functions
-* Details of ICO and strategy status, e.g. "50,000 coins left at X eth, the next price will be Y" (or whichever strategy is used)

-Basis of Token - The gambling game
-* Strategy similar to UK premium bonds (but much riskier!)
-    * purchase a token (acts like an ticket) with eth
-    * receive a token of UBT
-    * eth collected in a central account and staked
-    * earnings from staking paid into central account
-    * each month (day/week?) the earnings in central account are paid out to random 5% (+-) of UBT token holders
+The funds raised from the crowdsale (and any future purchases) are collected into a single wallet and staked.
+The earnings from staking are pooled and paid out to random UBT token holders.

+The crowdsale is:
+* Mintable
+* Capped
+* Timed
+* Refundable
+* Tokens delivered post crowdsale close
+* Graduated token rate based on progress of goal reached

+The payout contract is manageable only by the UBT business account.

 ---